codacy/docs/docs/repositories/files.md

 -   **The file has an extension that is not on the list of supported extensions**

-    Codacy has a [list of file extensions](../repositories-configure/file-extensions.md) associated with each language.
+    Codacy supports a [list of file extensions](../repositories-configure/languages.md#configuring-file-extensions) associated with each language.
 Codacy doesn't analyze or display files with extensions that aren't associated with a language.

 -   **The file might be too big**